lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device

-The device is pre-provisioned with an identity ID and asymmetric key credentials: a private key, a public key (PK_U), and optionally a public key certificate Cert(PK_U), issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
-The ID may be a reference or pointer to the certificate.
+The device is pre-provisioned with an identity ID_U and asymmetric key credentials: a private key, a public key (PK_U), and optionally a public key certificate Cert(PK_U), issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
+The ID_U may be a reference or pointer to the certificate.

 The device is also provisioned with information about its authorization server: